Parts & Accessories

 Towing with a 7ft wide caravan

-Although incredibly minor, our previous caravan would ride one of these ruts and in gusty wind, or when passed by a large vehicle, the caravan would pop out of one of these ruts and then move to the other one, causing a less than-comfortable tow.
-I noticed, almost immediately, that with a wider axle, this just didn’t happen.
+Although it’s a minor thing, our previous caravan would ride in one of these ruts and, in gusty wind or when passed by a large vehicle, it would pop out of one rut and into another; not the most comfortable tow.

 Wider towing mirrors are essential when towing an 8ft caravan.